fieldtrip/website/development/project/code_review.md

     input will
     % not be used to name variables.
 The input is meant to indicate the number
-    % of arguments, and whether they are a cell array or separate variables.
+    % of arguments, and whether they are a cell-array or separate variables.
     if p_amble.ft_abort
     return